 Today, blogHOUSTON focuses on the following:

-Commenting on Houston-area politics from a conservative perspective
+Commenting on Houston-area politics and policy from a conservative perspective

 There’s a popular phrase that garbage collection is not conservative or liberal (substitute Republican or Democratic if you must, but we choose not to), the implication being that ideology doesn’t matter at the local level.
 We disagree.
 We think that limited government (in terms of size, revenue, responsibility and regulatory reach), fiscal responsibility, market-friendly policymaking, and government transparency/accountability are very much relevant to the local level, all discussions about garbage aside.